 The downside is that since Google Lens is not an app designed to recognize plants, it doesn’t give you directly in-app details about the tree or plant you wish to identify.
 For that, you have to click the search results and read the info on various websites (just like when using Google Images).

-Many of the apps I found on Google Play Store and Apple’s App Store that focus only on identifying trees are usually designed to identify the arbors of certain areas of different countries.
-Hence, I haven’t included any of them in my list.
+Many of the apps I found on Google Play Store and Apple’s App Store that focus only on identifying trees are usually designed to classify the arbors in specific areas of different countries.
+Hence, I haven’t included any of them in this list.